 a register of interests of the directors.

-[Admission to and removal from the registers (optional - Note 29)]
+[Admission to and removal from the registers (optional]

 Registers – inspection and copies

-The trust shall make the registers specified in paragraph 31 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations.
+The trust shall make the registers specified in paragraph 38 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations.